regiuskornel/sensory/README.md

 * LangChain NLP to SQL tooling

 Application leverages Postgres Timescale DB extension for effective query over large time series dataset.
+LLM asked to return row IDs, then the application DAL layer retrieves the responsed full row values using that ID list.
+This 2 phased approach ensures to retrieve rows that the actual user has acces and/or can be part of complex join result enhancement.
+Row level authz not be used in this MVP application.

 Code structure: